iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Spectral Theorem.md

 ---
 ### **Lemma 2**

-> Eigevalues are the local minimal to the following optimization problems:
+> Eigevalues are the local minimals to the following optimization problems:
 >
 > $$
 > \max_{x} \left\lbrace